lightstep/terraform-lightstep-aws-dashboards/modules/ebs-dashboard/README.md

-# Lightstep AWS EBS Dashboard
+# Cloud Observability AWS EBS Dashboard

-This module provisions a Lightstep dashboard for AWS EBS.
+This module provisions a Cloud Observability dashboard for AWS EBS.